Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings

 \subsection{Reasoning Problem Selection}

-\name includes \emph{all} the reasoning problems from datasets used in prior work (\avatar, \ceval, \crux, and \heval).
-We further \emph{augment} them by reasoning problems collected from real-world open-source programs.
-Instead of mining GitHub from scratch, we used programs in \SweB as the initial source of extracting reasoning problems\footnote{\name reasoning problem selection is generic and can be applied to any given Python repository with existing tests.}.
-This is because, as a general rule of thumb, model developers exclude existing evaluation benchmarks from their training dataset, which decreases the chance of data contamination.
-Furthermore, recent code reasoning techniques consider cross-analysis between code reasoning and other programming tasks (e.g., bug detection, localization, and repair)~\cite{liu2024codemind}.
-Given that \SweB already contains bug-related tasks, \name helps existing techniques to expand their evaluations to real-world problems.
+\name constitutes reasoning problems from prior code reasoning studies (\avatar, \ceval, \crux, and \heval) and $15$ freshly-mined open-source programs\footnote{Followed the procedure by Allamanis et al.~\cite{allamanis2021self} in mining, we collected programs among the most downloaded Python repositories on GitHub with $\#stars \ge 500$, $\#forks \ge 100$, and a runnable green test suite.
+The detailed information about the mined repositories is available on the artifact website~\cite{website}.
+The average number of stars, forks, and downloads for collected projects is $22K$ (min=$685$,max=$86.6K$), $79K$ (min=$409$,max=$33.6K$), and $539.3M$ (min=$27.7M$,max=$1438.4M$).}.
+In addition, as many recent LLMs and agents are being evaluated on \SweB, we extracted reasoning problems from \SweB repositories to enable cross-analysis between code reasoning and other programming tasks\footnote{Such analysis performed by Liu et al.~\cite{liu2024codemind,liu2025assessing} belong to future work.}.
 For \avatar, \crux, and \heval, we consider each program in the dataset as a reasoning problem, as they are standalone methods.
 For \ceval, each method in the class and its callees in the dynamic slice (executed by the provided unit tests) is a reasoning problem.
 Since \ceval offers multiple tests for each method, we randomly select one to have unique reasoning problems.
 This process provides \num{1450} \emph{initial} reasoning problems from these datasets.